Citizen Organization Working Together for Good Government

 • The easement for stormwater drainage runs through state owned land which was purchased to preserve its rich environmental, archeological and historic significance to the State of Florida.

-• Car wash contaminants from run-offs or leaks are some of the most hazardous to water and marine life.
 The pristine Matanzas River is one of the last healthy river systems left in all of Florida to risk it with dangerous pollutants.

 • Fishing, calm farming and ecotourism are just some of the economic success stories generated by the clean Matanzas River — not a 26-vacuum bay express car wash.